 Good soil is the foundation of a successful garden.
 If you want healthy plants, you need to know your soil and how to prepare it for planting flowers, shrubs, and trees.

 How to Check Your Soil's pH Without Purchasing a Soil Testing Kit

 Understanding the type of soil you have will allow you to be a more successful gardener.
 But how does one get to know more about their soil?
 By conducting a soil pH test, of course!

-If you don't know which type of soil you have, you won't know which types of flowers, shrubs, and trees you are going to be able to grow with any success.
-This article will explain the different types of soil and show you how to determine which type you have and show ways of amending it.
+If you don't know which type of soil you have, you won't know which types of flowers, shrubs, and trees you'll be able to grow successfully.
+This article will review the different soil types, show you how to determine which type you have, and show how to improve your soil.

 How to Prepare Soil for a Healthy Vegetable Garden